LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ## Introduction

 During pentests or Red Team assessments, it all comes down to our beloved toolbox, containing all the usefull and naughty stuff of a pentester´s every day life.
+The problem to us is that there are three kind of people outside there.
+The first group being the security researchers who develop and publish these tools with the goal of providing knowledge and to rise awareness.
-The problem to us is that there are two kind of people outside there.
-The first group is abusing these tools to carry out attacks on governments, companies and people, and the second group is trying to keep up with the first group by developing and implementing detection mechanisms and countermeasures to defend the bad guys.
+The second group is (besides their own tools) using these tools and techniques to carry out attacks on governments, companies and people.
+The last group is trying to keep up with the first two groups by developing and implementing detection mechanisms and countermeasures to defend against the *bad guys*.

 In order to proof to our customers how good (or bad) they are at playing the defender game, we take the role of the attackers, mimicing their behaviour, toolsets and techniques, and see how far we can get.